-Dilar, who has just completed a PhD at the Department of Sociology, University of Cambridge, also holds a BA in History and Political Science, as well as a MA in International Studies.
+Dilar, who gained her PhD at the Department of Sociology, University of Cambridge, also holds a BA in History and Political Science, as well as a MA in International Studies.

 She is a refugee herself.
 Due to the conflict in Turkey, she had to flee the country with her family as a child and grew up in Germany.
 Her research so far has focused on women’s struggles in Kurdistan and grassroots democracy projects in the region.